-\Universal General Education Transfer Component Courses cannot be substituted.
+^{}Universal General Education Transfer Component Courses cannot be substituted.

-\If applicable, students must meet the receiving university's foreign language and/or health and physical education requirements, prior to or after, transfer to the senior institution.
+^{}If applicable, students must meet the receiving university's foreign language and/or health and physical education requirements, prior to or after, transfer to the senior institution.

-\Additional General Education and Other Required Hours should be selected based on intended major at transfer institution.
-NOTE: Students are required to take ACA 122 in their first semester.
+^{}Additional General Education and Other Required Hours should be selected based on intended major at transfer institution.